tomgxz/Kraken/README.md

 > There would need to be a way for JS to do it so that the user can edit the site in the editor, and a way for the server (written in python) to do it as well

 ##### Divide and conquer
-These smaller steps are all doable on their own, and combining them together mould make a divide and conquer approach.
+These smaller steps are all doable on their own, and combining them together would make a divide and conquer approach.
 The advantage of it being coded in a modular way such as this is that each part can be tested and built on its own, without relying on other parts of the project.

 ##### Abstraction
-The program uses abstraction as it removes the complex process of having to program code by transferring it into a more simple, graphical interface.
+The program uses abstraction as it removes the complex process of having to program code by transferring it into a more simple, graphical interface - it provides a high-level interface for users to create a website, while hiding the underlying implementation details.
 This removes the need of the client to have knowledge and experience in programming and therefore opening the market to a much larger audience.

+For example, the website builder can use a drag-and-drop interface to allow users to easily add and arrange elements on a webpage, such as text, images, and videos, without the need for coding.
+This drag-and-drop interface abstracts away the implementation details of adding and arranging elements on a webpage using HTML and CSS code.

 ### Research
 #### Existing solution - Squarespace